java-embedded-framework/jef/README.md

 * Ability to access devices over SPI interface
 * Ability to access devices over I2C interface
 * Ability to access devices over Serial interface
-* Direct access to GPIO over memory (RPi-4 only supported at this moment)
+* Ability to access GPIO over Linux GPIO interface
-* Ability to compile you code to JVM packages and Native binaries (commercial only) without any code modification
+* Ability to compile you code to JVM packages and Native binaries (commercial version only) without any code modification

 Community and Support